php/php-windows-builder/README.md

 If the `php-version-list` input is not provided, it will use the PHP versions required in the `composer.json` file.

 It will also check if a GitHub hosted Windows runner is available with the required Visual Studio version to build the extension for the PHP version or try to install it.
-To override this for building the extension for older PHP versions, you will have to set the input `allow_old_php_versions` to `true` and add self-hosted Windows runners as specified in the table below.
+To override this for building the extension for older PHP versions, you will have to set the input `allow-old-php-versions` to `true` and add self-hosted Windows runners as specified in the table below.

 | PHP Version | Visual Studio Version | Windows Runner Labels       |
 |-------------|-----------------------|-----------------------------|